-Item # Project Type Threshold or Trigger 12 Major flood, erosion control and associated conservation projects Significant remedial flood and erosion control projects that facilitate or anticipate development.
+Item # Project Type Threshold or Trigger MNO Comments 12 Major flood, erosion control and associated conservation projects Significant remedial flood and erosion control projects that facilitate or anticipate development.
 Major flood and erosion control projects, such as multipurpose projects.
 Examples of criteria that could be used to further refine the above- land area in number of hectares, total shoreline affected, proximity to major settlement areas, amount of river realigned, within an Area of Concern, impact to significant natural heritage features.
-Projects on previously developed lands would not be included.
+Projects on previously developed lands would From the importance of water to the Métis way-of-life, it is difficult to determine criteria that would eliminate such projects from a comprehensive EA.
+While not wanting to hinder conservation projects, it is important that the projects are planned and designed with Indigenous communities' input.
+One criteria could be that any such project is still required to undergo consultation with the MNO and other Indigenous communities. not be included.